foojang/surfs_up/README.md

 **Summary**
 Based on the three data sets June and December in Oahu is similar and our Surf and ice cream shop can be profitable year round.
 We can also take a look at percipatation trends for June and December.
+Below we can see that December is on average slightly rainier than june.
+This is something we will have to consider when it comes to open hours and days.
+We can consider setting summer and winter hours to help offset costs with possible reduced days that will be good for surfing or ice cream.

 ![image](https://user-images.githubusercontent.com/95973377/155245713-c67d2e46-ca09-4f25-91a6-2f4a2bfd6aea.png)